 We offer open ended weekly counselling sessions.
 This means there is not a limit as to how many sessions you can get

-Adults who have experience any form of sexual abuse in childhood.
+We support adults who have experience any form of sexual abuse in childhood.

 We know that starting your healing journey can be challenging and scary.